Welcome to today's edition of the Rush 24-7 podcast.

 They don't ever complain.

-And uh, you know, the tech blogs that I read, they were just all over this, everybody shocked and stunned, because these people that I read all love the Occupy movement.
+Everybody's shocked and stunned because these people that I read all love the Occupy movement.

 But should you be concerned about Obama and the theme of the state of the coup address being inequality?

-You couple that with Obama's stated desire and willingness to say the heck with Congress, and he's gonna go around them and do whatever.
+You couple that with Obama's stated desire and willingness to say to heck with Congress and he's going to go around them and do whatever.

-That was that statement that he made when he said he had a phone, he had a pen, and he doesn't care about Congress, was made during a comment on inequality.
+That statement that he made when he said he had a phone, he had a pen, and he doesn't care about Congress was made during a comment on inequality.

 I've always thought that maybe they should be role models.